 On this course you will develop knowledge and practical skills in a range of physical activities, building on the knowledge, understanding and skills established in Key Stage 3.
 You will examine the effects of exercise and how training can improve performance.
 You will also identify ways to develop and maintain a healthy and active lifestyle, learning to plan, perform and evaluate a Personal Exercise Programme and discovering the benefits of promoting 'sport for all'.
 You will be required to spend your own time enhancing your individual skills in your chosen sports.
+And you will be encouraged to join a sports club out of school.
 You will have three practical components, one team sport, one individual sport and one choice.